cocomarine/weather-app/README.md

 - Props to pass data between React components
 - State to allow components to create and manage their own data
 - React Hooks to create state in components and configure how they are then updated
+- Using React Context to build a custom provider for light/dark theme
 - Comparison between React Hooks and classes
 - React Testing Library (RTL) to test UI
 - Rendering components with virtual DOM for abstracting away manual DOM manipulations during testing